1998 AFL Grand Final

 The 1998 AFL Grand Final was an Australian rules football game contested between the Adelaide Crows and the North Melbourne Kangaroos, held at the Melbourne Cricket Ground in Melbourne on 26 September 1998.
 It was the 102nd annual grand final of the Australian Football League (formerly the Victorian Football League), staged to determine the premiers for the 1998 AFL season.
 The match, attended by 94,431 spectators, was won by Adelaide by a margin of 35 points.
-This was the second consecutive premiership for the Crows and their last premiership win.
+This was the second consecutive premiership for the Crows and to date their last premiership win.

 Background

 This match saw the Kangaroos playing in their second grand final in three years, after their triumph in the 1996 AFL Grand Final.
 The Crows were competing in their second consecutive grand final, and were seeking back-to-back premierships after winning the 1997 AFL Grand Final.
 Craig Sholl for the Kangaroos was to play his 200th game.

 At the conclusion of the home and away season, North Melbourne had finished first on the AFL ladder with 16 wins and 6 losses, winning the McClelland Trophy.
 They had won their last nine matches.
-Adelaide had finished fifth with 13 wins and 9 losses.
+Adelaide had a less dominant season and finished fifth with 13 wins and 9 losses.

 Adelaide fell to a heavy loss in its qualifying final against Melbourne at the MCG by 48 points, but still progressed to play a semi-final against Sydney at the SCG, which they won by 27 points.
 Adelaide then progressed to the preliminary final against the Western Bulldogs at the MCG, and won convincingly by 68 points.

 North Melbourne won its qualifying final against Essendon by 22 points at the MCG, sending them to a home preliminary final against Melbourne.
 They won that match by 30 points to progress to the grand final.
-The finals wins extended North Melbourne's winning streak to eleven matches entering the grand final.
+These finals wins extended North Melbourne's winning streak to eleven matches entering the grand final.
 The Kangaroos entered the game as heavy favourites.